kukrimate/s16emu/doc/isa.md

 - This instruction does not set any flags.

 ### cmpgt Rd,Ra,Rb
-- Check if Ra > Rb.
+- Check if Ra > Rb, treating both as two's complement signed integers.
 - If Ra > Rb than Rd is set to 1, otherwise Rd is set to 0.
 - This instruction does not set any flags.